28410629/ITRW322-Web_Application/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 To get more help on the Firebase go check out the [Firebase Documentation]([https://firebase.google.com/docs/reference](https://firebase.google.com/docs/reference)).

+## Links that help with the design

+Sign in/up source code, [site](https://startbootstrap.com/snippets/login/).